 I will never forget the day I signed up to be a volunteer firefighter for my community.
 In 2005, I can recall watching the devastation on TV from the natural disaster Hurricane Katrina and Rita in the Gulf Region of the United States.
 I felt like I needed to help in some form or fashion I wanted to do something.
 At the time, in my local area of California, I visited my local volunteer fire station and signed up to become a volunteer firefighter.
 I really didn't know that I would soon be embarking on my future career in the Fire Service.

 I attended training on Wednesday evenings and weekends for eight months at the firehouse.
 I graduated from my department's firefighter basics program and became an official probationary firefighter.
 I thoroughly enjoyed every minute of every training class in the firefighter basic program over the course of those eight months.
 I consumed and digested every piece of information regarding the fire service.
 Every magazine on the coffee table at the firehouse, I must have read three times from cover to cover over the period of my first year.
 I even asked the senior firefighters at my station if I could take home the old magazines to glean the valuable information they contained.
 I became a student of the fire service.
 Over the next year following the department-sponsored training program, I attended various emergency medical and fire service-related training class.

-I will never forget my first call some ten years ago as a volunteer firefighter.
+I will never forget my first call some thirteen years ago as a volunteer firefighter.
 After that first call, I came to the realization that this is what I wanted to do for the rest of my career.
-I approached the crossroads of my life and I had to make an important decision.
+I approached the crossroads of my life, and I had to make an important decision.
 I wanted to become a public servant.
 I wanted to help my community.
 In December of 2006, I served my first paid shift as a reserve firefighter.
-And in my first year, I signed up for a total of 96 - 24-hour shifts at the firehouse, in addition to my regular full time day job position.
+And in my first year, I signed up for a total of 96 - 24-hour shifts at the firehouse, in addition to my regular full-time day job position.

 Comments are closed for this blog post